One key to understanding someone’s motivation is understanding what drives them.

 People from these cultures put tribal or family needs before their own.
 Second generation immigrants from these backgrounds can follow either pattern – or both at once.

 Abraham Maslow studied human driving forces and developed the ‘hierarchy of needs‘.
+It can help explain motivation.

 Maslow’s hierarchy of needs lists human drivers in order of relative importance.
 Stronger, instinctive, more animal-like drivers sit at the bottom of the hierarchy.
 The top of the list has weaker, but more advanced, human needs.